As of ASSESSMENTS

-The current Gwinnett Teacher Evaluation System (GTES) requires teachers to show how what they do in the classroom increases student learning from the beginning of the semester to
+The current Gwinnett Teacher Evaluation System (GTES) requires teachers to show how what they do in the classroom increases student learning from the beginning of the semester to the

 District Assessments (

 GCPS has also developed common assessments in many of the core courses to measure student learning.
 These select response (multiple choice) assessments are part of the grade students earn in selected core course work.
-The current listing of District Assessment courses are: 9th, 10th, 11th, and 12th Language Arts, Algebra, Geometry, Algebra 2, and Pre-Calculus in Mathematics, World Geography, World History, US History, and Economics in Social Studies, and Biology, Chemistry, and Physics in Science.
+The current listing of District Assessment courses is 9th, 10th, 11th, and 12th Language Arts, Algebra, Geometry, Algebra 2, and Pre-Calculus in Mathematics, World Geography, World History, US History, and Economics in Social Studies, and Biology, Chemistry, and Physics in Science.

 PRHS students will take these common assessments every 4.5 weeks on our block schedule (every 9 weeks for

-year longcourses) in the courses listed above.
-These assessments vary in weight from 2% to 15% of a students grade in the course.
+year-longcourses) in the courses listed above.
+These assessments vary in weight from 2% to 15% of a student's grade in the course.
 The parent portal gradebookis a great way to find out how these grades affect your student's overall grade in the course.

 Did your student miss a District Assessment?
 You can contact the Assessment Office to schedule a make-up for the missed assessment by emailing or calling us from the links above or have your student stop by E108 to schedule in person.
 We are generally available EVERY DAY before, during, and after school, but appointments should be scheduled in advance.